AryanKohli88/RollTheDie/README.md

 # RollTheDie
-Roll the die by refreshing the page.
+Roll the dice by refreshing the page.

 Helps you stop overthinking when you have 2 options to choose from.
 (What happens if its a tie?)